bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 MUST be proved in all continuation requests
 {{continue-request}} and token management requests {{token-management}}.
-The AS MUST validate all keys [presented by the RC](#request-key) or referenced in an ongoing transaction at each call.
+The AS MUST validate all keys [presented by the RC](#request-key) or referenced in an ongoing transaction for each call within that transaction.

+[[ Editor's note: We are going to need a way for a client to rotate its keys securely, even while an ongoing grant is in effect. ]]

 ## Detached JWS {#detached-jws}